MuhammadFaizan99/MuhammadFaizan99.github.io/_pages/experience.md

 * **Hactric Solutions (Pvt) Ltd.** – Technology Incubation Centre (TIC), Islamabad
   * **ML & Web Researcher**
   **Duration:** February 2024 – Contd.
-    “Conducting research in machine learning and web development, focusing on innovative AI applications.
-Contributed to impactful research projects at [NUST]([https://nust.edu.pk/]), one of Pakistan’s leading universities.”
+    “As a researcher there, I am conducting research in machine learning and web development, with a current focus on developing an ecosystem of AI-based applications for the C5M framework, which includes D2P, Eksplode, eMoney, and more, at the Technology Incubation Centre (TIC) at [NUST]([https://nust.edu.pk/]), one of Pakistan’s leading universities.”

 * **UET Taxila** – Taxila, Pakistan
   * **Applied ML Researcher**